radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 We note that the MAC address is likely the same across multiple user sessions on one network.
 Therefore changing the CUI offers little additional benefit, as the user can still be tracked by the unchanging MAC address.
 Never the less, we believe that having a unique CUI per session can be useful, because there is ongoing work on increasing user privacy by allowing more MAC address randomization.
 If we were to recommend that the CUI remain constant across multiple sessions, that would in turn negate much of the effort being put into MAC address randomization.

 One reason to have a constant CUI value for a user (or user devices) on one network is that network access providers may need to enforce limits on simultaneous logins.
-Network providers may also need to correlate user behavior across mutliple sessions in order to track and prevent abuse.
+Network providers may also need to correlate user behavior across multiple sessions in order to track and prevent abuse.
 Both of these requirements are impossible if the CUI changes for every user session.

 The result is that there is a trade-off between user privacy and the needs of the local network.
 While perfect user privacy is an admirable goal, perfect user privacy may also allow anonymous users to abuse the visited network.
 The network would then likely simply refuse to provide network access.
 Users may therefore have to accept some limitations on privacy, in order to obtain network access.

-We take a short digression here to give some recommendations for creating and managung of CUI.
-We believe that these recommendations will help implementors satisfy the preceeding requirements, while not imposing undue burden on the implementations.
+We take a short digression here to give some recommendations for creating and managing of CUI.
+We believe that these recommendations will help implementors satisfy the preceding requirements, while not imposing undue burden on the implementations.

 In general, the simplest way to track CUIs long term is to associate the CUI to user identity in some kind of cache or database.
 This association could be created at the tail end of the authentication process, and before any accounting packets were received.
 This association should generally be discarded after a period of time if no accounting packets are received.
 If accounting packets are received, the CUI to user association should then be tracked along with the normal accounting data.

 The above method for tracking CUI works no matter how the CUI is generated.
-If the CUI can be unique per ssesion, or it could be tied to a particular user identity across a long period of time.
+If the CUI can be unique per session, or it could be tied to a particular user identity across a long period of time.
 The same CUI could also be associated with multiple devices.

 Where the CUI is not unique for each session, the only minor issue is the cost of the above method is that the association is stored on a per-session basis when there is no need for that to be done.
 Storing the CUI per session means that is it possible to arbitrarily change how the CUI is calculated, with no impact on anything else in the system.
 Designs such as this which decouple unrelated architectural elements are generally worth the minor extra cost.